bolshchikov-public/wazzapp/src/AppShell/README.md

 * `<App/>`
 * `<Login/>`

-Holds the state of the current user
+Adds the current user to the context